 Our mission is to drive improvements for women and girls and support them to succeed.

-- Safety: all women and girls are safe from all forms of violence.
+- Safety: supporting women and girls to be safe from all forms of violence.

 These outcomes require us to look at women and girls in all their diversity to understand more about how we can improve the lives of women and girls across Aotearoa New Zealand.